 Why YouTeam should be your next staff augmentation company

 YouTeam’s pool of developers consists of engineers with diverse skills, and they can quickly assemble a team for a project.
-One of the mechanisms that YouTeam uses in its work with contractors is regular evaluation of software agencies.
+One of the mechanisms that YouTeam uses in its work with contractors is the regular evaluation of software agencies.
 We rank software development teams that can find available tech talent rapidly.
 In particular, smaller agencies assign a free developer with a specific skill set more quickly because they are less bureaucratic.

 Browse 500+ Dev Teams Available for Hire